-General rule: Criminal records certificates issued in the country of residence are the minimum proof required for the assessment of reputation.
-Official records are required, i.e., a criminal record extract from an official authority for natural persons and criminal records and/or a certificate of good standing for legal persons.
+General rule: Criminal records issued in the country of residence32 are the minimum proof required for the assessment of reputation.
+Official records are required, i.e. a criminal record extract from an official authority for natural persons and criminal records and/or a certificate of good standing for legal persons.
 In jurisdictions where multiple levels of criminal systems exist (e.g. federal and local), official records must be submitted from all levels unless there is a cumulative certification system.
-It should be noted that the issuance of criminal records can take an extended period of time.
-Therefore, proposed acquirers are advised to request the issuance of criminal records as early as possible.